hs877/Thrust-Stand-Project/README.md

 Before operation, wire an HX711/Load Cell system to an Arduino Nano.
 Use the Calibration Code to determine a calibration factor for the load cell.

+Once the circuits are set up, plug in the home base circuit to the computer.
+This circuit will send action codes via radio signal to the thrust stand circuit.

 The following code in TS_V20_1 begins Standby phase.

 ```C++